Director: Steven Spielberg

 This is the premise for Ready Player One, which was originally a novel by Ernest Cline which he has now adapted into a screenplay which has been directed by Steven Spielberg.

 The hero of the story is Wade Watts, a nerdy boy who is obsessed with James Halliday, the late founder of the Oasis.
 When Halliday dies he sends a message to the world announcing an easter egg hunt in the Oasis with the prize being nothing less than ownership of the Oasis technology and the company itself.
-Watts’ avatar in the Oasis is known as Parzival and in this world he and his virtual buddies race to find the next clue in Halliday’s competition as they race against the nefarious IOI Corporation.
+Watts’ avatar in the Oasis is known as Parzival and in this world he and his virtual buddies race to find the next clue in Halliday’s competition as they battle against the nefarious IOI Corporation.

 I never really quite clicked with Ready Player One when I read it a couple of years ago.
 The pop culture minutiae that Watts obsesses over made him a cringey and awkward protagonist and I was never sure if the author was mocking him or if I completely misread the tone of his writing.
 After all, he’s asking the reader to get excited about the nerd in school that tries to recite the whole of Monty Python and the Holy Grail at girls.